Skip to main content

 Steps to Use CSV Points:

-1. Upload the CSV file via the Orbify Platform
+1. Upload the CSV file via the Orbify Platform.

-2. Select the Batch Area Edit option
+2. Select the Batch Area Edit option.

-CSV Shapes
+CSV for Shapes

 Example CSV for Shapes: